Cybersecurity-and-Enterprise-Security/bee/README.md

 ## Build

-Building the binary requires the libpcap header files, which are part of the `libpcap-dev` package on Debian-based distros.
+1. Building the binary requires the libpcap header files, which are part of the `libpcap-dev` package on Debian-based distros.
+Adjust the command according to your package manager.

+    ```bash
+    sudo apt install libpcap-dev
+    ```

 1. Clone the project.